 Where on earth did the idea that Witches Brew Beer come from??

-Let’s take a look at the Widow selling beer to make a little cash.
+Let’s look at the Widow selling beer to make a little cash.

 Brewers used big cauldrons to brew their beer.
-For those of you who’ve never seen it, the Wort (the malt, grains, flavorings) needs to be cooked for a while.
+For those of you who’ve never seen it, the Wort (the malt, grains, flavorings) must be cooked for a while.
 It’s bubbly and smells… um… interesting.
 And Witches have big Cauldrons!

 Brewers have cats to keep the mice away from the grain.
 And WITCHES have Cats!

-Women who sold beer would put a broomstick (a symbol of domestic trade) outside the door as a signal that the beer was “ready” for sale.
+Women who sold beer would put a broomstick (a symbol of domestic trade) outside the door to signal that the beer was “ready” for sale.
 AND WITCHES HAVE BROOMS.

-Finally, the Women Brewers would wear pointy black hats so people could find them in the market, and in taverns.
+Finally, the Women Brewers would wear pointy black hats so people could find them in the market and taverns.
 And everyone knows that Witches wear pointy hats.

 Taking all of these things into account, it was OBVIOUS to them that German Witches Brew Beer.

-Ironically, many women in the Middle Ages wore pointy hats… they were called Hennin… and were worn to draw attention.
+Ironically, many women in the Middle Ages wore pointy hats called Hennin… and were worn to draw attention.
 A LOT of people had cats to keep away mice.
 And don’t get me started on brooms… EVERY German household has at least one.

 Still…